-- 1. Medical reason: a.
-Only six (6) parent notes, whether consecutive or not, can be excused in the one hundred eighty day (180) school year. b.
-All absences due to illness must be accompanied by a medical note. - 2.
-Illness of immediate family members; a. immediate family member refers to a person's parent(s)/guardian(s) or sibling. - 3.
-Death in the immediate family: absences not to exceed three days: (parent, guardian, step-parent, brother, sister, grandparent, aunt, uncle, or any other family member that resides in the student's house. - 4.
-Legal, (court order, attorney, subpoena, summons, truancy board, etc.) - 5.
-A one day excused absence shall be granted for students whose parent or guardian is leaving for active military duty or returning from active military duty, Documentation must be provided to student's school - 6.
-School Bus Transportation Issue - 7.
-Religious observances - 8.
-School-sponsored activities or school endorsed activities College Visits, Field trips - 9.
-Other excuses for "good cause" shall be granted, provided prior approval is obtained from the principal.
+Medical reason: a.
+Only six (6) parent discretionary days, whether consecutive or not, can be excused in the one hundred eighty day (180) school year. b.
+All absences due to illness must be accompanied by a medical note.
+Illness of immediate family members; a.
+An immediate family member refers to a person's parent(s)/guardian(s) or sibling.
+(Principal's Discretion)

+3. Death in the immediate family: absences not to exceed three days: (parent, guardian, step-parent, brother, sister, grandparent, aunt, uncle, or any other family member that resides in the student's house.
+Principal's discretion is allowed in extreme circumstances.

+4. Legal, (court order, attorney, subpoena, summons, truancy board, etc.)

+- 5. A one day excused absence shall be granted for students whose parent or guardian is leaving for active military duty or returning from active military duty, Documentation must be provided to student's school - 6.
+School Bus Transportation Issue (Must be verified with the Director of Transportation)

+7. Religious observances (Not to exceed three (3) total days)

+8. School-sponsored activities or school endorsed activities College Visits, Field trips principal's office.

+9. Other excuses for "good cause" shall be granted, provided prior approval is obtained from the principal.

 Anticipated absences shall be excused in advances by the building principal.
-Forms will be available from the principal's office. - 10.
-For grades nine through twelve (9-12) where twelve weeks constitutes one full credit, more than three (3) total unexcused absences per twelve (12) week session shall constitute failure for the session.
-Where thirty-six (36) weeks constitutes one full credit, more than three (3) total unexcused absences per 12- week session shall constitute failure of the session in courses. - 11.
-The parent shall notify the school of the absence of the child before 8:00 AM each day the student will be absent.
+Forms will be available from the

+10. For grades nine through twelve (9-12) where eighteen weeks constitutes one full credit, more than three (3) total unexcused absences per eighteen (18) week session shall constitute failure for the session.
+Where thirty-six (36) weeks constitutes one full credit, more than three (3) total unexcused absences per 18- week session shall constitute failure of the session in courses.
-Absolutely no absence will be excused without a parent or doctor's note.
-Parent notes may be sent by email or fax as long as parent/guardian's contact information is included:

-1. Parent notes will include: name of student, the current date, date of student's absence, reason for absence, working phone number, and parent/guardian's signature.
-Parent notes do not automatically "excuse" the absence for the student.
-4 TRR/MS 0520-01-02-.17(1)(C) 5 TRR/MS 0520-01-03-.03(15); TCA 49-6-2904 (b)(5) 6 Tennessee Department of Education, Student Membership and Attendance Procedures Manual (2017)
+11. The parent shall notify the school of the absence of the child before 8:30 AM each day the student will be absent.

+12. School sponsored fishing team events, which includes pre-fishing days for TSSAA sponsored tournaments.
+(Not to exceed three (3) total days) Absences caused by fishing in tournaments that are not sponsored by the TSSAA will not be excused.

+The first six absences a student acquires, when an acceptable excuse note is not turned into the office within three (3) days, will automatically be counted as excused and will eliminate one of their parent discretionary days.

-2. A written excuse from a doctor, dentist, or dentist, or other medical professional must have the following: the date and time of the appointment must be specified.
+1. A written excuse from a doctor, dentist, or dentist, or other medical professional must have the following: the date and time of the appointment must be specified.
 Only dates specified on the note will be excused as medical.
-Only doctor's excused for the diagnosis and treatment of illnesses within the area of the doctor's certification will be accepted.
+Doctor's excuses from a doctor's office will only be accepted if the diagnosis and treatment is within the area of the doctor's certification.
 Students who have office visits not involving an illness (ex; tests, physicals, visits to the dentist, or health department) are expected to return to school and will be excused for reasonable travel time.
+All notes from doctors/clinic visits are subject to be checked and confirmed by the attendance supervisor or school.
+Any fraudulent/forged notes will be turned over to the doctor's office/clinic and local law enforcement.